-By the time the park board began improving the Hiawatha property, it had established four other golf courses.
+By the time the park board began developing a golf course on the Hiawatha property, it had established four other courses.
 The first was at Glenwood (later Theodore Wirth) Park, a nine-hole sand course opened in 1916.
 It was played around 14,500 times in its first season and 52,000 the next, with no fees charged either year.
 The course's popularity convinced the board to invest in a clubhouse and expand the course to eighteen holes.
 A course at Columbia Park was added to the board's portfolio in 1919.
 Initially six holes, the course was enlarged to nine in the following year and soon eighteen.
 By 1923, Glenwood had a handsome clubhouse modeled after a Swiss chalet, paid for by income generated from golf fees at the course.
 A Colonial Revival-style clubhouse opened at Columbia in 1925.
 Like Glenwood, the course at Columbia was sand.
-The greens at both were converted to grass in the mid-1930s.7
+Both were converted to grass courses in the mid-1930s.24

 The sport continued to gain momentum, overwhelming the two courses even as the park board worked to improve them.
 The number of rounds played at Glenwood in 1921 showed an increase of 80 percent over 1920.
 "By the year of 1924," Superintendent Theodore Wirth later recalled, "it was realized that golf was a sport not only here to stay, but one that was growing by leaps and bounds."
 The board was glad to receive an offer from Chicago meatpacker Armour and Company of 154 acres of land adjacent to the city's northeastern corner where the company had abandoned plans to build a stockyard.
-The board's first grass course opened there in 1925.
-8
+The board's first grass course, Armour (later renamed Gross) Golf Course, opened in 1925.25

 The board's three courses were in the northern part of the city.
 By the 1920s, land in much of South Minneapolis and adjacent suburbs had been subdivided for residential or commercial use and was either built on or too expensive to be acquired for a golf course.
-As a result, the board jumped on the opportunity to purchase 207 acres of farmland about 1.5 miles west of the city in 1925.
+As a result, the board jumped on the opportunity to purchase 207 acres of farmland in Hopkins, about 1.5 miles west of the city, in 1925.
 First called Southwest Golf Course, it was later christened Meadowbrook.
-Flooding plagued the course almost from the outset, leading the board to dredge a small lake on the property and use the dredged material to fill in low areas of the course.
-9
+Flooding plagued the course